- slide 1 of 9

 Turn to your neighbor and shake their hand.
 (Repeat twice)

 Shake their hand today.

-Starting circle time activities with our "morning song" or "hello song", is a great routine to start the day.
+Starting circle time activities with our "morning song" or "hello song" is a great routine to start the day.
 I use the written words of the song on a chart as a shared reading text.
 I model the use of a "pointer stick" to track print from left to right, return sweep, finding punctuation marks and spacing.

-Later in the year, as students become more proficient in reading skills, we find and circle sight words in the song and count the number of times we can find the word hello, I, are, you, today, etc. We also learn that questions precede an answer from this song.
+Later in the year, as students become more proficient in reading skills, we find and circle sight words in the song and count the number of times we can find the words hello, I, are, you, today, etc. We also learn that questions precede an answer from this song.
 One year I even had a class inquire what "I'm" meant and we started a whole beginner unit on contractions (first grade curriculum).
 In the same way, I also use the Pledge of Allegiance as a shared reading text.

 - slide 4 of 9

 Then, sing the months of the year song.
 There are many versions of the song.
 I use the tune of Ten Little Indians:

 July and August